X65/x65.github.io/README.md

 X65 runs its own native operating system: **OS/816**.

-OS/816 is built specifically for the 65C816 and uses its 16-bit capabilities fully.
-It provides a simple environment for applications, shell access, and low-level programming, without legacy overhead or unnecessary complexity.
+OS/816 is built specifically for the 65C816 and uses its 16-bit capabilities.
+It provides a simple environment for multitasking, applications, shell access, and low-level programming, without legacy overhead or unnecessary complexity.

 The system is designed to be practical and transparent.
 You can write code close to the hardware, or build higher-level tools if you want.
 It's easy to follow, easy to extend, and doesn't get in the way.